mobiusdickus/dotfiles/README.md

 $ mkdir ~/.work
 ```

+### Notes
+- vim-airline requires powerline fonts patch.
+If using iTerm ensure that powerline glyphs are enabled.

 ### To Do

 A script is in the works in order to help install all appropriate software needed in order to have these configs up and modifiable for both of my working platforms.